Skip to main content

 The left side has three tabs.
 Switch between them depending on what you're working on.

-B-roll is where you browse and add supplementary footage.
-Selects surfaces relevant B-roll clips as you work through your edit.
-Click Auto add to let Selects insert matching B-roll automatically, or drag clips manually onto your timeline.
+• [B-roll] is where you browse and add supplementary footage.
+Click [Auto add] to let Selects insert matching B-roll automatically, or drag clips manually onto your timeline.

 The top center is your video preview player.
 Hit play to watch your cut.
 Use standard controls to scrub, mark in/out points, or step frame by frame.

-Compare with source shows a side-by-side view of your current edit versus the original footage, useful for spotting gaps or checking what was left out.
+[Compare with source] shows a side-by-side view of your current edit versus the original footage, useful for spotting gaps or checking what was left out.
+Cut sections are grayed out in the preview timeline, so you can see at a glance what didn't make it in.

 Timeline